lope/WPextUsers/README.md

 ###Project goals (have been met)
 * Create a proof of concept
-* Modify a WP installations with 1 click.
+* Modify a WP installs with 1 click (and make the installer easy to tweak)
 * Share the code for others to use and improve.

 ###Hack Status